AmbiqAI/neuralSPOT/docs/apollo51evb_quick_guide.md

-# Apollo510 EVB Usage Notes
+# DEPRECATED Apollo510 EVB Usage Notes

 The current Apollo510 EVB is a prototype of the production version due later this year.
 Features include: